dsfaccini/filebundler/filebundler/features/tasks/templates/task-file-management.md

    - path/to/file2.ts - Description of purpose
    ```

-## Task List Maintenance
+## Subtask List Maintenance

-1. Update the task list as you progress:
+1. Update the subtask list as you progress:
    - Mark subtasks as completed by changing `[ ]` to `[x]`
    - Add new subtasks as they are identified
    - Move subtasks between sections as appropriate